Greenheart/lifewheel/README.md

 **[DEMO LINK]**

-## Project vision and key features
+## Project Vision and Key Features

 -   🧘 Reflect on your life balance.
 -   🌱 Follow your progress over time and reconnect to what matters in your life.